Thousands of restaurants are hit with lawsuits ranging from $50,000 to several million dollars annually.

 Liquor liability exposure:

-- Train your employees to check photo ID on everyone before serving
+- Train your employees to check photo ID on everyone before serving them alcohol.

 - Train your employees to never serve alcohol to an intoxicated patron.